dyc3/steamguard-cli/README.md

 # steamguard-cli
-A linux utility for setting up and using Steam Guard on the command line.
+A linux utility for setting up and using Steam Mobile Authenticator (AKA Steam 2FA) on the command line.
-**This utility is in beta.
-Not all features are implemented yet.**
+**This utility is in beta.**

 # Disclaimer
-Use this software at your own risk.
+**Use this software at your own risk.**

 # Prerequisites
 These packages are required to build and run steamguard-cli.